jmatthiesen/jmatthiesen.github.io/_posts/2024-12-06-build-youtube-chatbot-dotnet.md

 ![Terminal window showing the YouTubeChat console running, with a question asking "How do I chat with my own data using AI?"](/assets/images/2024-12-16-build-youtube-chatbot.png)

-This approach was inspired by a great LangChain tutorial on freeCodeCamp [^1] that I follwed when first learning about generative AI last year.
+This approach was inspired by a great LangChain tutorial on freeCodeCamp [^1] that I followed when first learning about generative AI last year.
 I really liked it as a simple example, yet one that's useful for personal tools.
 If you're new to AI dev, that tutorial is a little dated now, but still worth checking out.

 For an up-to-date overview of .NET + AI, I'd recommend checking out the [Building AI Applications fro Scratch (using .NET)](https://www.youtube.com/watch?v=7Rw_ciSh2Wk) video from my team at Microsoft.
 Which also happens to be the video I'm using as an example in this YouTube chat repo.